 Diversity, Equity and Inclusion

-The International Association of Exhibitions and Events (IAEE) values diversity and inclusiveness.
-IAEE provides opportunities to all persons who wish to participate in the activities of the association without regard, including but not limited to age, color, disability, family responsibility, gender, gender identity, national origin, political affiliation, race, religion or sexual orientation.
+The International Association of Exhibitions and Events (IAEE) values diversity, equity, and inclusiveness.
+IAEE provides opportunities to all persons who wish to participate in the activities of the association without regard, including but not limited to age, color, disability, family responsibility, gender, gender identity, national origin, political affiliation, race, ethnicity, ancestry, religion, veteran status, pregnancy, marital status, or sexual orientation.

-Further, the IAEE Board of Directors supports IAEE events being held in destinations that value diversity and inclusion and may choose whether to hold events in destinations where any state or local government arm, including a legislature, board or agency in the jurisdiction of the destination, having enacted legislation or regulation that has the effect of:
+Further, the IAEE Board of Directors supports IAEE events being held in destinations that value diversity, equity, and inclusion and may choose whether to hold events in destinations where any country, state or local government arm, including a legislature, board or agency in the jurisdiction of the destination, having enacted legislation or regulation that has the effect of:

 Community Relations